praxis/praxis/doc/config.md

 # Configuring a Praxis application
-Praxis allows you to define the the configuration your application will use upon startup.
+Praxis allows you to define the configuration your application will use upon startup.
 Let's look at an example application to see how this works:
 ```ruby
 class MyApplication < Praxis::Application